Bashyitsi/alu-shell/init_files_variables_and_expansions/README.md

-Create a script that creates a new local variable.
+Create a script that creates a new global variable.